yamchips/next-app/Learning-notes.md

 ### Create an object

-In api/users/route.tsx, add a new POST function.
+In app/users/route.tsx, add a new POST function.
 Use Postman to test creating an object.

+### Update an object

+In app/users/[id]/route.tsx, add a new function.
+We can use PUT or PATCH.
+PUT replaces the entire object and PATCH only updates one or more properties.

+First we check the validity of the request, then we check the validity of the id.
+If no error, we fetch and update the user object.